OlliWare/theKeep/README.md

 ## Got feedback or a suggestion?

-Open a new [issue](https://github.com/OlliWare/theKeep/issues) and select a template.
+- Open a new [issue](https://github.com/OlliWare/theKeep/issues) and select a matching template.
 If you just want to share thoughts on the site, use the **General Feedback** template instead.
 I read every issue, so thanks in advance for helping shape the keep.